WordPress/WordPress-Coding-Standards/README.md

 ### Caveats

-Right now, this standard is so pedantic it's almost useless.
-Over the coming weeks, I'm hoping to work out how to make it more reasonable, so can serve a useful purpose on future coding projects.
+Right now, this standard is so pedantic it's almost useless, but over the coming weeks, I'm hoping to work out how to make it more reasonable, so can serve a useful purpose on future coding projects.

 [pear.php.net]: http://pear.php.net/manual/en/package.php.php-codesniffer.coding-standard-tutorial.php
 [Urban Giraffe]: http://urbangiraffe.com/articles/wordpress-codesniffer-standard/